blues/app-accelerators/38-audio-classifier/README.md

 ![Collect data form](images/collect_data.png)

-From here, follow the ["Build a dataset" section of the Edge Impulse tutorial](https://docs.edgeimpulse.com/docs/tutorials/audio-classification#3.-build-a-dataset).
+From here, follow the ["Build a dataset" section of this Edge Impulse tutorial](https://docs.edgeimpulse.com/docs/tutorials/audio-classification#3.-build-a-dataset).
 Make sure to change the label and sample length before recording each scenario.
 For example, for the "2 minutes of background noise without much additional activity", make sure to set sample length to 120000 milliseconds and the label to "noise".
 Once you've set the label and sample length, click "Start sampling" to collect the audio data.
 Repeat this for each scenario described in the Edge Impulse tutorial to create your custom dataset.

 #### Prebuilt Dataset